 Shed Roofing Materials Costs

-A roll of mineral roof felt comes with our standard garden sheds.
+A roll of mineral roof felt comes with our standard garden sheds, summer, summerhouses, and log cabins.
 These will generally still have a short life expectancy no matter what.
 Consider replacing after 3 to 5 years.
 Remember, any damage to the shed roofing may allow water in and damage the shed’s structure.

 For a more secure (but more expensive) choice over mineral roof felt, the next step up is felt tiles or roofing shingles with a 15-year life expectancy.
 Starting at the bottom of the roof, the tiles are laid overlapping each other by roughly 50 mm with a 150mm overlap on either side of the ridge.
 Fix this strip with ridge capping or bitumen adhesive.

 Wooden shingles – a 30-year life expectancy and have a layer of underlay on the bottom and are fixed to battens.

 Which is better for your roof frame, roof rafters or roof trusses?
 It depends on whose opinion you are listening to!

 Some old school framers prefer rafters, but new school framers like that trusses can be built in less time and are more cost and time effective; less time to build means fewer hours.

 What are rafters?
 Rafters support a roof deck and are a series of sloped beams extending from the hip or ridge to the wall plate (eave or downslope).
 Two rafters make up a couple.
 Rafters are prone to collapsing if there is horizontal movement; this is known as racking.

 What are trusses?
 Timber roof trusses are structural frames that provide support to a roof by bridging the space (known as the bay) above a room.
 Trusses provide longitudinal support because of the added beams used in the truss structural design.